openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### Installation Info

-The command tkn pac info provides information about your Pipelines as Code installation, including the location and version.
+The command tkn pac info provides information about your Pipelines-as-Code installation, including the location and version.
 You can also view an overview of all Repositories CR created on the cluster and their associated URLs.